RodineiZarling/countdown_automatico/README.md

+Automatic countdown timer.
+Configured for daily counter.
+It starts counting at a certain time, and counts until it arrives at the stipulated time, then zeroes, and remains so until reaching the allowed time for counting again.

+Counter example.

+The counter remains reset between 00:00 and 06:00 And counting down from 06:00 until 00:00 Creating this daily cycle automatically.
+Always reading the server time.

+Code with the included image files, download at https://www.dropbox.com/s/nqk7zjak3241o5t/countdown_v5.0.zip?dl=0

 # countdown_automatico
 Contador regressivo automático.
 Configurado para contador diário.
 Inicia a contagem em determinado horário, e conta a até chegar na hora estipulada, logo zera, e permanece assim até novamente atingir o horário permitido para contagem.